forestdb/forestdb.org/models/politeness.md

 model-language-version: v0.9.7
 ---

-This page shows the models used in Ref:YoonTessler2017cogsci.
+This page shows the model used in Ref:yoonTessler2017cogsci.

 ## Polite RSA
 ~~~~